lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 common design pattern for obtaining IND-CCA2 security with public key reuse is to apply the Fujisaki-Okamoto (FO) transform [Fujisaki] or a variant of the FO transform [Hofheinz].

+Therefore, given a long-term public key using an IND-CCA2 secure KEM algorithm, there is no limit to the number of CMP messages that can be encrypted under it.

 ## Trust Anchor Provisioning Using CMP Messages